jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/upgrade notes.md

 # Upgrade notes

 Backward compatibility is something that is important.
 However, some upgrades might break things because technology or use cases change.

+A best practice before upgrading this extension, is to remove all e-mail messages which were already processed from the mailbox folders that are still configured in iTop.
+Otherwise, it is possible in some situations that they are processed again; resulting in duplicate tickets or log entries in existing tickets.

 ## Upgrading from before 2.7.220123?

 A new behavior has been added to lots of policies: "Inactive".
 This behavior is now the default for a lot of new policies when configuring a new inbox.
 The policies with a behavior set to "Inactive", are not processed.
 The policies with a behavior set to "Do nothing", keep their original purpose: they are processed and might give warnings, but they should not change anything to the ticket or to the e-mail in the inbox.

 ## Upgrading from before 2.7.211110?

 A new policy has been added which makes it possible to force that the sender from an e-mail must have the same e-mail address as the e-mail address of the ticket caller.